 If you’re an urban dweller and need something to carry groceries – or the occasional buddy – a simple bike truck will be more than useful.
 This is the type of cargo bike that Linky offers.

-If you use your bike for business purposes though – perhaps as a delivery service – then you will definitely need something more specialized.
+If you use your bike for business purposes though – perhaps as a delivery service – or go biking frequently with your family then you will definitely need something more specialized.
 Box bikes or “Long Johns” would be more appropriate: these are those limousine-like bikes you see around town with enormous front-ends.
 These will carry all that and then some.

 Just be mindful that as the front of the bike is extended to accommodate a larger bucket, the handling does change a bit.
 Like riding a folding bike though, you’ll get used to the extra length with time.

 Fat tires are the ultimate off-road electric bike.
 The exaggerated width of the wheels plus the additional traction allows one to ride over all kinds of terrain.

 Heading to the beach?
 Fat tires can handle the shifting sands, no problem.

 Looking for something to do in the winter?
 Fat tires bikes can coast over the snow without sinking.

 Fancy a leisurely ride in the woods?
 Fat tires will have no problem dealing with all the roots and rocks on the trail.